Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 And you can ask Enoch anything.

-You ask it about uh honest money, ask it about gold, but it's especially well trained on nutrition and vaccine dangers, for example, uh natural health, off-grid living, survival and preparedness, honest money, even uh privacy crypto, it knows all about privacy crypto, mostly because of our interviews.
+You ask it about honest money, ask it about gold, but it's especially well trained on nutrition and vaccine dangers, for example, natural health, off-grid living, survival and preparedness, honest money, even privacy crypto.

-So uh that's the this engine bypasses censorship.
+So that's this engine bypasses censorship.

-It bypasses censorship, and it is an antidote to the I always joke about it, my Lord and Savior chat GPT, right?
+It bypasses censorship, and it is an antidote to the, I always joke about it, my Lord and Savior chat GPT, right?

 Because when people ask query questions in there, they're not getting the right answers, certainly not regarding UNAs.